 - has had an allergic or anaphylactic reaction to a previous dose of the MenB vaccine or any of the substances in it – find out the ingredients of the MenB vaccine (PDF, 226kb)

-- is ill with a fever – in this instance, delay vaccination until they've recovered
+- is ill with a high temperature – in this instance, delay vaccination until they've recovered

-Babies who have a minor illness without a fever, such as a cold, can have the vaccination as normal
+Babies who have a minor illness without a high temperature, such as a cold, can have the vaccination as normal.